THE OFFICES OF GILES AND ROBINSON, P.A. REMAIN OPEN, AND YOUR LEGAL TEAM IS READY TO HELP.

 Estate Planning and Probate Attorney Orlando

 A Brief History Since 1908

-Giles & Robinson, P.A. is the oldest law firm in Orlando, Florida.
+Giles & Robinson, P.A. is the oldest law firm in Orlando, Florida, and brings experienced legal services to the table.
 LeRoy B. Giles began practicing law in Orlando in 1908 at a time when the Central Florida economy was largely agricultural.
 In 1948, when James C. Robinson joined Mr. Giles, the economy was still dominated by citrus and it remained so until the early 1970s, when Walt Disney World opened.

 More than one hundred lawyers have been associated with the firm over our history.
 Many have been circuit judges, county judges, and presidents of the Florida Bar.
 One such attorney served as a Florida Supreme Court Justice.

 What We Do

 Many individuals are under the impression that only the wealthy or super wealthy need an estate plan, however, this is not the case.
 Every individual, young or old, should at the very least have a basic estate plan consisting of a Will, Living Will, Health Care Surrogate Designation and Durable Power of Attorney.